 Although many potential students consider taking one of the many LVN programs, there are a few things to keep in mind: the cost of attending a private LVN school can be as much as $35,000-$45,000.
 On top of that, it can take anywhere from 12 to 18 months to complete.
 The average LVN salary is quite a bit lower than that of a registered nurse.

 So, it may take an extra year to finish an RN program, but the difference in salary is well worth considering skipping going to a vocational nursing program and begin taking the prerequisite courses for an associate degree in nursing.
 It is also much easier to take an RN to BSN program, as opposed to an LVN to BSN program.
 All things considered, it may be a good idea to go straight for a registered nursing degree.
+As of 2019, there are nearly 150 LVN to RN programs in California.
+Most of these accredited programs take 2 semesters to complete.

 As a career, registered nursing tends to be high on the list in terms of job satisfaction, career development, and earning potential.
 It is a career that not many of us are interested in pursuing, but all of us will depend on at some point in our lives.
 Whether you’re looking to embark on your first career or pursue a second one, you could certainly do much worse than registered nursing.